JAForbes/pr-release/docs/faq.md

 ## FAQ

+### How does auto-versioning work?

+**pr-release** generates a PR that represents a release candidate.
+This PR has a heading that includes an auto generated release version.

+That version is a `semver.inc(currentRelease.version, 'patch')` by default for every branch that was merged into `next` since the last release.

+The semver increment level defaults to `patch` but can be set to `major`, `minor`, `patch` or `prerelease` by putting a corresponding label on the feature branch PR.

+**pr-release** is especially careful with pre-releases.
+If the last release was a `prerelease` then the next release will also default to a semver `prerelease`.

+**pr-release** infers the current version by checking multiple sources (package.json, release PR header, git tag, prior release) and always takes the highest found version as the authoritative one.
+So if you want to override the generated version, just manually update the release PR title to be a normal non-semver prerelease and merge.
+From then on, versions will not be prerelease incremented.

 ### How do I configure my Github actions to use `pr-release`?

 Run `npx pr-release actions-yml`.
 It will generate all the yml files you need to use all the features of `pr-release`.